-Selection of students is based on a review of the complete collegiate academic record, including MCAT scores, recommendations, extracurricular activities, and the personal interview.
+Applicants are selected based on a holistic review of the collegiate academic record, MCAT scores, medical and service experiences, mission fit, recommendations, personal characteristics, and personal interviews.
 The Admissions Committee seeks individuals who have demonstrated a serious personal commitment to the practice of medicine and have altruistic goals and ideals.

 The School of Medicine is owned and operated by the Seventh-day Adventist Church; therefore, preference for admission is given to members of the Church.
 However, it is a firm policy of the Admissions Committee to admit each year a number of non Seventh-day Adventist applicants who have demonstrated a commitment to Christian principles and are best suited to meet the educational goals of the School.
 No candidate is accepted on the basis of religious affiliation alone.

-The mission of the School of Medicine is to continue the healing and teaching ministry of Jesus Christ, "To make man whole."
+The mission of the School of Medicine is to continue the teaching and healing ministry of Jesus Christ, "To make man whole."